 How Our Texas Investment Fraud Lawyer Can Help

-Contact Wolper Law Firm today to learn how we can assist you with your investment losses due to investment or stock fraud.
+Contact Wolper Law Firm, P.A. today to learn how we can assist you with your investment losses due to investment or stock fraud.
 Call us at 855.453.8605 to arrange a free consultation with a seasoned Texas investor fraud attorney.

-The Wolper Law Firm is well-versed in cases of investment fraud.
+The Wolper Law Firm, P.A. is well-versed in cases of investment fraud.
 All securities professionals are regulated through Financial Industry Regulatory Authority (FINRA).
 FINRA sets standards that protect investors against unscrupulous activities from stockbrokers, financial advisors, and their firms.
 These include:

 - Churning: These are excessive trades to generate commissions.